LedgerInvesting/bayesblend/README.md

 # BayesBlend

-BayesBlend provides an easy-to-use interface for Bayesian model averaging and Bayesian stacking.
+BayesBlend provides an easy-to-use interface to combine predictions from multiple Bayesian models using techniques including (pseudo) Bayesian model averaging, hierarchical stacking, and more!

 Check out the [documentation](https://ledger-investing-bayesblend.readthedocs-hosted.com/en/latest/) for: